Mononykus: Description

 Mononykus was a small dinosaur around 1 to 1.2 m long and weighing 3.5 kg.
 Other characteristics include fused wrist bones similar to those of birds, and a keeled breastbone.
 It differed from close relatives Shuvuuia and Parvicursor in several details of its skeleton, including a pubic bone that is triangular in cross section, and different proportions in the toe bones.
 Mononykus likely had a covering of feathers, as in the fossils of its relative Shuvuuia feather traces were discovered, proving that Alvarezsauridae were among the theropod lineages with feathery or downy integument.
+The inner ear structures of Mononykus and its relatives closely resembles those of Barn Owls.
+For this reason it is possible Mononykus also had a facial disc of specialized feathers, similar to extant owls, that served to catch sound and direct it to the ears.